vitalidze/traccar-web/_posts/2015-11-24-Reports–preview,-stop-and-moving-events,-several-bugs-fixed.md

 * mileage report wasn't working for devices which don't have speed limit setting ([#353](https://github.com/vitalidze/traccar-web/issues/353))
 * positions scanning in 'no markers' mode with 'snap to roads' was producing errors
 * devices with very big timeout setting weren't correctly detected as 'offline'

+For the countries, where PayPal does not work I have added an option to [donate](donate.html) through Skrill/Moneybookers.

 **Reminder**: